obliviouslabs/oram/applications/rustexample/README.txt

 -------------------------------
 This example shows how to call the C++ codes from Rust.

-1. Build the example with $ cargo build
+1. Build the example with $ rm -r target && cargo build
 2. Run unit tests with $ cargo test

 -------------------------------